antonygills/test/README.md

 ###### Forecast Result

-After execution of the program, the forecasted weather data will be generated as a text file in the output directory.
+After execution of the program, the forecasted weather data will be generated as a text file named, **ForecastedData.txt** in the directory '*/output*' which will be in the same location as the executable jar.

 Format of data in the output file :
 - **location|latitude,longitude,elevation|date_time|conditions|temperature|pressure|humidity**